HaydenMeloche/Multi-Threading-API-Java/README.md

 # Multi-Threading-API-Java
-This project is a simple demonstration on multi-threading API calls and using `ExecutorService` to ensure they are all finished.
+This project is a simple demonstration of multi-threading API calls and using `ExecutorService` to ensure they are all finished.

 The `ExecutorService` code can be found in the main class [here](src/main/java/Main.java)